gpoulios/deathadderv2/README.md

 ## Usage

 The UI  should be self-explanatory.
-No need to keep running it in the background.
+No need to keep it running in the background.

 ![UI screenshot](screenshot.png?raw=true "UI screenshot")

-Contrary to all other settings, I have not found a way to retrieve the current color from the device so the app will save the last applied color to a file under %APPDATA%/deathadder/config/default-config.toml, just so it doesn't reset every time one uses the tool.
+Contrary to all other settings, I have not found a way to retrieve the current color from the device so the app will save the last applied color to a file under %APPDATA%/deathadder/config/default-config.toml, just so it doesn't reset every time it opens.

 ---
 This project is licensed under the GPL.